Restorative Yoga & Yoga Nidra

 The sessions are all online, I use Zoom which is the easiest bit of kit to use for these things.
 I simply send you a link and you click on it just before 8pm and hey presto!
 You are there!
 To book True Relax press here.

+These two aspects of yoga will relax your nervous system so you sleep better, you feel much better in yourself as your body has become more balanced.
+When the class finishes, you will emerge, still in your own living room, tranquil yet energized.
 These combined allow your body to nourish itself so that the pain of arthritis may subside, the uncomfortableness of fibromyalgia may recede.
 Gentle movement can ease tension and melt away stress so that you may feel less anxious.
+It helps improve your immune system so you have improved resistance to illnesses.

 You can receive these beautifully crafted classes all in the comfort of your own home.
 No need to struggle through traffic or bad weather.
-When you emerge from the class your mind and body are in the ideal setting if you wanted to try meditation as the mind is calm and focussed.
+When you emerge from the class your mind and body are in the ideal setting if you wanted to try meditation as the mind is calm and focused.
 Many of my students are then happy to spend a few minutes in quiet contemplation using either a timer or an app to enjoy their meditation.

-What to expect
+What to expect;

 It is nice to prepare a lovely, cosy setting for your evening ahead.
 This may include: